 Step 4: After Meet and Greets take place you will be notified to learn if you have been chosen as the adopter.

 We cannot be sure that we have seen all aspects of how the Schnauzer will behave in every situation it may encounter.
 We openly disclose and address any behavioral issues as well as any known or discovered medical conditions, but of course cannot predict any future medical needs or behavioral situations.

 - Live within Dallas, Collin, Denton, or Tarrant county.

-- Application approval required before adoption.
+- Application review and approval is required before adoption.

-- Current pets must be spayed/neutered.
+- Current pets in the home must be spayed/neutered.

 - Adopted animals must never be chained or tied to trees or fences or kept in garages, etc. Our adopted dogs must be ‘house dogs,’ not exclusive ‘yard dogs’.